ByronVelasco/Challenges/Challenges 1-10/Challenge 5/README.md

 # Challenge 5 – Least common multiple of a range

-In this challenge, the goal is to **find the least common multiple** of all integer numbers less than or equal to a number.
+In this challenge, the objective is to **determine the least common multiple (LCM) of all positive integers up to a given number**.

 ## Problem Statement

 **Task:**
-Find the least common multiple of all integer numbers less than or equal to 20.
+Find the least common multiple of all positive integer numbers up to 20.

----

 ## Data Context